youyanggu/covid19_projections/about.md

 ### June 8 Revision

-On June 8, IHME again revised their model to show a more realistic August projection.
-Their August 4 projections has now increased from 0 (0-0) deaths in their May 10 projections to 550 (264-1203) deaths in their revised June 8 projections.
-As the saying goes, better late than never.
+On June 8, 2020, IHME again revised their model to show a more realistic August 2020 projection.
+Their projections for August 4 increased from 0 (0-0) deaths in their May 10 projections to 550 (264-1203) deaths in their revised June 8 projections.

 ![IHME May 10 projections](/assets/images/ihme_may10.png)
 ![IHME June 8 projections](/assets/images/ihme_jun8.png)